Johnny Bench: Early life

 Born and raised in Oklahoma, Bench is 1/8 Choctaw.
 He played baseball and basketball and was class valedictorian at Binger-Oney High School in Binger.
 He survived a bus crash that killed two of his baseball teammates in 1965.
 His father, a truck driver, told him that the fastest route to becoming a major leaguer was as a catcher.

 Professional career

 Draft and minor leagues

-As a 17-year-old, the Cincinnati Reds selected Bench in the second round, with the 36th overall selection of the 1965 Major League Baseball draft.
-In 1965, he played for the Tampa Tarpons and Reds' Florida Instructional League team.
+The Cincinnati Reds selected Bench as a 17-year-old in the second round, with the 36th overall selection of the 1965 Major League Baseball draft.
+Bench originally had been scouted by Byron Humphrey and Jim Russo of the Baltimore Orioles, and Russo had recommended to the Reds' Jim McLaughlin that the Reds send a scout to see Bench play in Oklahoma (though Russo still wanted the Orioles to draft Bench).
+In 1965, Bench played for the Tampa Tarpons and Reds' Florida Instructional League team.
 He played for the Triple-A Buffalo Bisons in 1966 and 1967.
-During the 1967 season, he hit a grand slam against fellow future Hall of Famer Jim Palmer, who would go on to never allow another grand slam his major league career.
+During the Bisons' 1967 season, he hit a grand slam against fellow future Hall of Famer Jim Palmer, then playing for the Orioles' Triple-A farm team, the Rochester Red Wings; Palmer did not allow another grand slam in his entire professional career.
+Russo had signed Palmer for the Orioles, and had the Orioles followed Russo's advice and drafted Bench, Palmer and Bench would have been teammates instead of opponents.